npcole/npyscreen/docs/Documentation.rst

    To add a new menu to the Form use the method *new_menu(name='')*.
 This will create the menu and return a proxy to it.
 For more details see the section on Menus below.

+FormBaseNew, FormBaseNewWithMenus
+    This form does not have an *ok* or *cancel* button by default.
+The additional methods *pre_edit_loop* and *post_edit_loop* are called before and after the Form is edited.
+The default versions do nothing.
+This class is intended as a base for more complex user interfaces.

+FormMutt
+    Inspired by the user interfaces of programs like *mutt* or *irssi*, this form defines four default widgets:

+    *wStatus1*
+        This is at the top of the screen.
+You can change the type of widget used by changing the *STATUS_WIDGET_CLASS* class attribute (note this is used for both status lines).
+    *wStatus2*
+        This occupies the second to last line of the screen.
+You can change the type of widget used by changing the *STATUS_WIDGET_CLASS* class attribute (note this is used for both status lines).
+    *wMain*
+        This occupies the area between wStatus1 and wStatus2, and is a MultiLine widget.
+You can alter the type of widget that appears here by subclassing *FormMutt* and changing the *MAIN_WIDGET_CLASS* class attribute.
+    *wCommand*
+        This Field occupies the last line of the screen.
+You can change the type of widget used by altering the *COMMAND_WIDGET_CLASS* class attribute.

+    By default, wStatus1 and wStatus2 have *editable* set to False.

 Menus
 =====

 Some Form classes support the use of popup menus.
-Indeed, menus could in theory be used as widgets on their own.
+Menus could in theory be used as widgets on their own.
 Popup menus (inspired, in fact, by the menu system in RiscOS) were selected instead of drop-down menus as being more suitable for a keyboard environment, making better use of available screen space and being easier to deploy on terminals of varied sizes.

 Menus are usually created by calling a (supporting) Form's *new_menu* method.
 Thereafter, the following methods are useful: